 Related Reading: Co-Parenting Strategies for Divorced Parents

-Even if you aren’t able to visit your children in person as often, you have other options for communication.
+Even if you aren’t able to visit your children in person as often, you have other options for keeping in contact.

 With cell phones, text messages, video chats, and social media, there are more tools available than ever before.
-Just because you’re far away, doesn’t mean you don’t have opportunities to interact and stay in touch with the kids.
+Just because you’re far away, doesn’t mean you don’t have opportunities to interact and stay a regular part of your child’s routine.

 Though there may be a great physical distance, you can remain an active part of your child’s life.

 - Make sure that the flow of information doesn’t dry up.